 - "Reviewed Work: Crimson Peak by Guillermo del Toro."
 Chiricú Journal: Latina/o Literatures, Arts, and Cultures, vol. 1, no. 1, 2016, pp. 158-160.

-- Opliger, Bonnie, et al., editors. pacificREVIEW: A West Coast Arts Review Annual (Lurking Anonymity), San Diego State University Press, 2016.
+- pacificREVIEW: A West Coast Arts Review Annual (Lurking Anonymity), edited by Bonnie Opliger et al., San Diego State University Press, 2016.